woojoo666/arcana-notes/notes8.md

 * maybe the `...` operator automatically creates an implicit clone
-* or maybe it creates a shallow copy
+* or maybe it creates a manual copy
 * because it can't override private properties anyways right?

-### templates ?? and shallow copies?
+### templates ?? and manual copies?

 * you can use `template` keyword to declare that the following code should not be "run"
 * it is short for just wrapping the block in the `template` object, eg `template foo: ...` is the same as `foo: template(...)`
 * basically doesn't execute any cloning or `<:` modifications
-* it still creates a shallow copy of objects though, for convenience
+* it still creates a manual copy of objects though, for convenience
 * can be useful for making templates for api requests, without actually making an api request
 	// TODO: find referenced section